bglid/haitian-creole-nlu/README.md

 ## Running

 *This project is organized so that model training and evaluation is done by running shell scripts from the command line interface.
-NOTE: If you want to make adjustments, such as training or evaluating only one model, edit the .sh scripts.*
+NOTE: If you want to make adjustments, such as training or evaluating only one model, edit the .sh scripts.
+The following instructions below are for running from root directory of the project.*

 **Running Model Training**

 ```
 # To give Linux the permission to access the training script
-chmod +x train.sh
+chmod +x sh_scripts/train.sh

 #Running training script:
-./train.sh
+./sh_scripts/train.sh
 ```

 **Running Model Evaluation**

 ```
 # To give Linux the permission to access the evaluation script
-chmod +x evaluate.sh
+chmod +x sh_scripts/evaluate.sh

 #Running training script:
-./evaluate.sh
+./sh_scripts/evaluate.sh
 ```

 #### Weights & Biases